materiaraiding/materiaraiding-old/_ultimate/dsr.md

 The sets of towers will be dropped when the cast is finished, and the towers will resolve just before the 2nd Lash/Gnash.

 {: .note}
-> The snapshot timing for this attack is on the cast finish, so you're safe to walk through the boss before the animation goes off.
+> The snapshot timing for the first attack is on the cast finish, so you're safe to walk through the boss before the animation goes off.

 While it is possible to live getting hit by Lash/Gnash, it will knock the player back away from Nidhogg and apply a **damage down** debuff.
 At the time of writing the P3 damage check isn't incredibly tight, but with only a few damage downs it may be impossible to beat the damage check.